 In July of 2013, TGP started a pilot program for non-skilled Home Care Services.
 After just four months, the program expanded and became a Board approved permanent service.
 Home Care Services include companionship, cooking, grocery shopping, light housekeeping, and assistance with exercise and bathing, and so much more.
 TGP’s Home Care Services are offered 24 hours per day, 7 days per week.

-2018 brought about major expansion for The Gathering Place when we opened our Deerfield Valley satellite location in West Dover, Vermont. opened a satellite location in West Dover, Vermont to better meet the needs of the Deerfield Valley.
+2018 brought about major expansion for The Gathering Place when we opened our Deerfield Valley satellite location in West Dover, Vermont to better meet the needs of the Deerfield Valley.
 This site would not have been possible without the generosity and support of the Towns of Dover, Wilmington and surround area.

 The Gathering Place serves families at two Windham County locations.